 From the editors.....

-This is the sixteenth Parish Magazine on St Mary's website.
+This is the eighteenth Parish Magazine on St Mary's website.

 As always thanks to all who have contacted us, please keep in touch and send us comments and articles for inclusion.

 Pauline & Bob - co editors..